 Important Dates for Fall Enrollment

-In light of the complications for standardized testing as a result of COVID-19, St. Mary’s University has implemented a test-optional admission policy for entering first-time freshmen joining St. Mary’s University this fall.
+In light of the complications for standardized testing as a result of COVID-19, St. Mary’s University has implemented a test-optional admission policy for entering first-time freshmen joining St. Mary’s University Fall 2021.
+At the time of application, students can indicate if they wish to be considered as a test optional candidate.
+In lieu of test scores, students will be required to submit a resume.

-Instead of test scores, applicants should submit a résumé and a personal statement.
-Applicants who have completed all application requirements will be considered for admission through a holistic review.
-Students who apply as test-optional applicants are still eligible for academic merit scholarship consideration.
+Test optional candidates who have completed all application requirements will be considered for admission through a holistic review.
+Students who apply as test-optional are still eligible for academic merit scholarship consideration.

 If you are interested in our test-optional application process, connect with your admission counselor.